robin-rpr/calos/doc/clearly-run.rst

 .. only:: not man

-   Run a command in a Charliecloud container.
+   Run a command in a Clearly container.

 Synopsis